open-telemetry/opentelemetry.io/content/en/docs/getting-started/_index.md

 ## Application Developer

-> I write the code of an application.
+> I write code for my organization's apps and services.
 >
 > My goal is to get observability for my application by writing code.
 >